bfreis/otp/README.md

 ## Status

-The algorithm implements HOTP and TOTP, with arbitrary number of digits, and supports multiple hashing algorithms.
+The script implements HOTP and TOTP, with arbitrary number of digits, and supports multiple hashing algorithms.
 It passes all the tests from the specs, including sha1, sha256, and sha512 TOTPs.

 The script parses cmd line arguments, and generates HOTP and TOTP values according to the otp options specified.
-The script doesn't yet support arbitrary datetimes for TOTP - it just uses 'now'.

 To see what options are available, try:

     ./otp --help

 ## Roadmap

-- Implement processing of arbitrary datetimes for TOTP

 - Implement generating a few past and future TOTP codes (to help with sync)